edgeware-network/Edgeware-Website/README.md

 # Edgeware

-[Edgeware](https://edgewa.re/) is a smart contract chain with a community managed treasury, decentralised proposal system and network of DAOs.
+[Edgeware](https://edgewa.re/) is a smart contract chain with a community-managed treasury, decentralised proposal system and network of DAOs.

 Edgeware is launched by [Commonwealth Labs](https://commonwealth.im/)